Windows10V1/WMM/README.md

-# Windows-Map-Mod
+# Windows-Map-Mayhem
-Releases For NSMBVS-WindowsMapMod
+Releases For NSMBVS-WindowsMapMayhem